d2l-ai/d2l-en/chapter_deep-learning-basics/kaggle-house-price.md

 all_features = all_features.fillna(0)
 ```

 Next we deal with discrete values.
 This includes variables such as 'MSZoning'.
 We replace them by a one-hot encoding in the same manner as how we transformed multiclass classification data into a vector of $0$ and $1$.
-For instace, 'MSZoning' assumes the values 'RL' and 'RM'.
+For instance, 'MSZoning' assumes the values 'RL' and 'RM'.
 They map into vectors $(1,0)$ and $(0,1)$ respectively.
 Pandas does this automatically for us.

 ```{.python .input  n=7}
 # Dummy_na=True refers to a missing value being a legal eigenvalue, and creates an indicative feature for it.